pacuna/dckerize/README.md

     $ docker-compose up -d

 Since the folder is being shared with the virtual machine, you can run docker-compose using the docker-compose.yml file.
-This will build the container for your application, the db and the neccessary links for the containers.
+This will build the container for your application, the db and the links between the containers.

-The application folder will also be mounted inside the container, so you can work as you normally do locally and see the changes reflected inmediatly in the container.
+The application folder will also be mounted inside the container, so you can work as you normally do locally and see the changes reflected immediately inside the container.

-Now you go inside the container and run the typical rails commands for interacting with your application.
+Now you can go inside the container and run the typical rails commands for interacting with your application.

-For getting the app container name run:
+For getting the app container's name run:

     $ docker ps

-This will show you the running container.
+This will show you all the running containers.
 Choose the one that's running your app and go inside by running:

     $ docker exec -it CONTAINER_NAME bash